blockscout/docs/devs/apis/rpc/eth-rpc.md

 ## eth\_blockNumber

-Returns the latest block number in the chain in hexidecimal format.
+Returns the latest block number in the chain in hexadecimal format.
 No params are needed.\
 Type: <mark style="background-color:green;">POST</mark>

 **Example**